Pay for Success Lab | Who We Are

 Joshua Ogburn is the Director of the University of Virginia Pay for Success Lab.
-Joshua is currently the Project Manager for the Richmond Pediatric Asthma Pay for Success Project.
-Over the past two years, Joshua worked intensively with the Virginia Department of Health and Virginia Pay for Success Council to undertake a feasibility study of expanding maternal home visiting.
+Within that role, Joshua is currently the Project Director for an initiative led by the Richmond City Health District focused on improving outcomes for at-risk asthmatic children in the Greater Richmond Region.
+From 2015-17, Joshua worked with the Virginia Department of Health and Virginia Pay for Success Council to undertake a feasibility study of expanding maternal home visiting across the state.
 Prior to this work, Joshua was a staff member for U.S. Senator Mark R. Warner (VA).
 Joshua holds a Master of Public Policy from the University of Virginia’s Frank Batten School of Leadership and Public Policy, and a Bachelor of Arts in Public and Urban Affairs from Virginia Polytechnic and State Institute (Virginia Tech).

 Nathan is a second-year at UVA studying Politics and Economics.
 In his first two years, he has discovered a passion for involvement in the Charlottesville community.
 Through his work as Education Director for the Community Honor Fund, a student-run non-profit, Nathan has explored the impact of microloans for low-income residents of Charlottesville that have been victimized by predatory lending.
 The most impactful part of this process has been the ability to engage with community members and organizations to bring about positive change for residents that need help.
 He hopes to apply this experience to additional communities as works as a Fellow at the Pay for Success Lab.
 After graduation, he hopes to continue to work with the issues of poverty and income inequality through public policy initiatives.